Dubai Roads, Airport Reel From Floods After Record Rains - UrduPoint

 - 'Chaos' -

-The storms hit the UAE and Bahrain overnight Monday and on Tuesday, after lashing Oman, where 18 people were killed including children.
+The storms hit the UAE and Bahrain overnight Monday and on Tuesday after previously lashing Oman, where 19 people were killed including children.

+Maryam Al Shehhi, senior weather forecaster at the UAE's National Center of Meteorology, denied a report that the UAE had carried out cloud seeding -- spraying chemicals to increase rainfall.

+"We did not use cloud seeding because (the storm) was already strong," Shehhi told AFP.

-Climatologist Friederike Otto, a specialist in assessing the role of climate change on extreme weather events, told AFP it was "highly likely" that global warming had worsened the storms.
+Climatologist Friederike Otto, a specialist in assessing the role of climate change on extreme weather events, said it was "misleading" to focus on cloud seeding.

+"The heaviest rainfall in Dubai for 75 years didn't happen because of cloud seeding," he said.

+"When we talk about heavy rainfall, we need to talk about climate change.
+Focusing on cloud seeding is misleading."

 Recent Stories